Aircraft & Advanced Aviation Training Devices

 The Piper PA-28-161 Warrior III is our school's flight training workhorse.
 There is no finer trainer built today.
 The warrior features extremely docile stall characteristics and other outstanding handling qualities that make it a joy to fly for our students and instructors.
 The student will become quite familiar with these aircraft as they are used throughout their flight training.

-The Arrow is an agile and nimble aircraft; what it lacks in performance it makes up for its handling characteristics.
+The Archer is an agile and nimble aircraft; what it lacks in performance it makes up for its handling characteristics.
 The Aviation Center uses this aircraft in its Advanced Flying course including the Commercial Pilot and Flight Instructor courses.
-The Arrow introduces the student to a complex aircraft with flaps, retractable landing gear, and constant speed propeller.
+The Archer introduces the student to a complex aircraft.
 In the commercial pilot course, the student will also have a chance to fly this aircraft in an instrument environment giving the student experience with higher approach speeds and more complex systems.
+The Archer is a perfect combination of durability, reliability, comfort and technology-the Archer TX is the ideal training platform.
+Students and instructors will love the one-of a-kind 180 HP Archer with the Garmin G1000NXi cockpit.

 Multi-Engine Aircraft